gem-priyanshuprajapati/Demo_Dev_Project/README.md

-# Automation jar creaion an d deployment
+# Automation jar creaion and deployment